quan1032895/computer_science/No5_python_challenges/07_Unique_Words_in_a_Sentence/readme.md

-# Challenge 2: Unique Words in a Sentence
+# Challenge 2: Unique Words in a Sentence (Advance)

 ## Concept
 Extracting unique words from text using sets.